chenkianwee/project-automated/contact.md

 description: Contact
 ---

-If you have any questions or comments feel free to get in touch with me on these social media platforms listed above.
+If you have any questions or comments feel free to get in touch with me on these social media platforms listed above. <a href="https://chenkianwee.github.io/" target="_blank">Click here for my full CV.</a>

 <!-- | Day       | Opening Hours   |
 | --------- | --------------- |